 - 12 oz short pasta

 - ½ cup balsamic vinegar

 - Slice the tomatoes in halve and saute for 5 minutes, until soft (skip this step if you prefer uncooked tomatoes)

 - When pasta and tomatoes are cooked, combine them with the mozzarella.
 Toss with balsamic vinegar, olive oil, salt, pepper, and torn basil.

-Make it ahead of time and store in the fridge overnight.
+Make it ahead of time and store in the fridge overnight, with the oil, balsamic, and basil kept separate.
 Bring to room temperature before serving.
-This pasta salad recipe doesn't keep too long in the fridge.
-About 3 days is the longest I would store it.

 If storing in the fridge after the dressing is mixed in, try to enjoy within the next day or so.